Freeman Dyson: Warfare and weapons

 At RAF Bomber Command, Dyson and colleagues proposed removing two gun turrets from Avro Lancaster bombers, to cut the catastrophic losses due to German fighters in the Battle of Berlin.
-A Lancaster without turrets could fly 50 mph faster and be much more maneuverable.
+A Lancaster without turrets could fly 50 mph faster and be much more manoeuvrable.

 On hearing the news of the bombing of Hiroshima:

 In 1967, in his capacity as a military adviser, Dyson wrote an influential paper on the issue of possible US use of tactical nuclear weapons in the Vietnam War.
 When a general said in a meeting, "I think it might be a good idea to throw in a nuke now and then, just to keep the other side guessing…" Dyson became alarmed and obtained permission to write a report on the pros and cons of using such weapons from a purely military point of view.
 (This report, Tactical Nuclear Weapons in Southeast Asia, published by the Institute for Defense Analyses, was obtained, with some redactions, by the Nautilus Institute for Security and Sustainability under the Freedom of Information act in 2002.)
-It was sufficiently objective that both sides in the debate based their arguments on it.
+It was sufficiently objective that both sides of the debate based their arguments on it.
 Dyson says that the report showed that, even from a narrow military point of view, the US was better off not using nuclear weapons.

-Dyson opposed the Vietnam War, the Gulf War and the invasion of Iraq.
+Dyson opposed the Vietnam War and the invasion of Iraq.
 He supported Barack Obama in the 2008 US presidential election and The New York Times described him as a political liberal.
 He was one of 29 leading US scientists who wrote Obama a strongly supportive letter about his administration's 2015 nuclear deal with Iran.

 Science and religion

 Dyson was raised in what he described as a "watered-down Church of England Christianity".
 He was a nondenominational Christian and attended various churches, from Presbyterian to Roman Catholic.
 Regarding doctrinal or Christological issues, he said, "I am neither a saint nor a theologian.
 To me, good works are more important than theology."

 Dyson partially disagreed with the remark by his fellow physicist Steven Weinberg that "With or without religion, good people can behave well and bad people can do evil; but for good people to do evil – that takes religion."

 Dyson identified himself as agnostic about some of the specifics of his faith.
 For example, in reviewing The God of Hope and the End of the World by John Polkinghorne, Dyson wrote:

 In The God Delusion (2006), evolutionary biologist and atheist activist Richard Dawkins singled out Dyson for accepting the Templeton Prize in 2000: "It would be taken as an endorsement of religion by one of the world's most distinguished physicists."
-In 2000, Dyson declared that he was a (non-denominational) Christian, and he disagreed with Dawkins on several subjects, such as evolution.
+In 2000, Dyson declared that he was a (non-denominational) Christian, and he disagreed with Dawkins on several subjects, such as that group selection is less important than individual selection on the subject of evolution.